Lady Eleanor Smith: Life

-Born in Birkenhead, England in 1902, Smith was the eldest child of the politician F. E. Smith's three children; her mother was Margaret Furneaux, daughter of the academic Henry Furneaux.
+Born in Birkenhead, England in 1902, Smith was the eldest of the politician F. E. Smith's three children; her mother was Margaret Furneaux, daughter of the academic Henry Furneaux.
 Eleanor Smith was great-granddaughter of Joseph Severn on her mother's side, the Devonshire Furneaux, a Norman family.
 Her brother was Frederick Smith, 2nd Earl of Birkenhead, and her sister Lady Pamela married Hon.
 Michael Berry.
 Her father was created Earl of Birkenhead in 1922.

-She went to Miss Douglas's school at Queen's Gate.
+She went to Miss Douglas's Queen's Gate School.
 At Queen's Gate she met Lady Allanah Harper, Zita Jungman, and Teresa "Baby" Jungman and together they became early members of what the British press would call the "Bright Young Things", a nickname given by the tabloid press to a group of bohemian young aristocrats and socialites in 1920s London.

 As a young girl, she spent time among her father's friends and fellow politicians and their children, including the Churchills, Guests, Grenfells, Duffs, and many others.
 This influenced Smith to become a life-long supporter of the Conservative Party.

 Smith's paternal great-grandmother, Bathsheba, was said to have been a Gypsy, and this sparked an early fascination with local Romani people, but she credits a book called Lavengro as being one of the greatest influences of her life-long fascination with Gypsies and their culture.
 She went so far as to learn to read and speak the Romani language, which she called "musical and broken."

 When she was living in London, Smith had an encounter with Daniel "Kid Spider" Rosenthal, where he called her from his hotel asking her to meet him for lunch to discuss business.
 Mistaking him for a "film man", she agreed, but this was untrue and he later went to her home and threatened to kill her, and harassed her with marriage proposals until she went to Scotland Yard.
 They informed her that he was wanted for the murder of his father.

-Smith traveled extensively throughout her life, and she was arrested twice, once in Romania for having her career listed as "journalist" on her passport, and once in Rome for walking around in a sleeveless dress.
+Smith travelled extensively throughout her life, and she was arrested twice, once in Romania for having her career listed as "journalist" on her passport, and once in Rome for walking around in a sleeveless dress.